junglok/tem-docs/docs/batch/pbspro.md

 ## **Managing jobs**

-Here are some of the most useful commands for managing and monitoring jobs that have been launched with PBS.
-Most of these commands will only modify or query data from jobs that are active on the same system.
+Here are the most useful commands for managing and monitoring jobs launched with PBS.
+Most of them only modify or query data for jobs active on the same system.

 ### **qdel**

 #### **Canceling a single job**
-Run `qdel` with the job ID to kill a pending or running job.
+Run `qdel` with the job ID to cancel a pending or running job.

 ```bash
 $> qdel jobID
 ```

 #### **Stopping all of your own jobs**
-Kill all of your own pending or running jobs.
+Cancel all of your own pending or running jobs.
 (Be sure to use backticks as shown.)

 ```bash
 $> qdel `qselect -u $USER`